Last updated October 17th, 2018.

 Over the past few years, some people bought Singapore dollars due to the city state’s reputation of stability.
 Others bought Japanese Yen to diversify their wealth – without knowing what they’re diversifying into.

-Just because you invest in a different country doesn’t mean you’re any safer.
+Just because you invest offshore doesn’t mean you’re any safer.
 Diversification doesn’t help much if it’s not done in the right places.

 As for the Thai Baht?
 It’s steadily rising against the U.S. Dollar for the time being.
 Its future movement depends on the actions of other countries.
-But that would be an entirely different article.
+But that would be a different article.

 Skip the Next Western Recession